Fallout 1.5: Resurrection

-Fallout 1.5: Resurrection is a mod for Fallout 2.
-Developed by four fans of the game from the Czech Republic, a version was released there on 3 October 2013.
-Working on the mod during their free time, the development took approximately 10 years.
-The mod offers a completely new story and locations.
+Fallout 1.5: Resurrection is a total conversion mod for Fallout 2.
+Developed by a team of four fans from the Czech Republic, the game was initially released there on 3 October 2013, followed by a worldwide English release on 15 July 2016.
+Working on the mod during their free time, development took approximately 10 years.
+The mod offers an original story and new locations set within the Fallout universe.
 It is estimated that finishing the game takes 25 hours.

-The title Resurrection symbolizes not only a revival of an old Fallout but also the protagonist of the mod who is resurrected.
+The title Resurrection symbolizes not only a revival of an older style of Fallout but also the protagonist of the mod, who is resurrected.

-The English version of the mod was released on 15 July 2016.

 Gameplay

-The mod features the same gameplay as original games.
+The mod features the same gameplay as the original games.
 The player is free to move at will until they enter into combat.
 Combat gives them a number of action points to move, fire, check their equipment, reload and the like.
 When a player uses up all of their action points, they end their turn and enemies start theirs.
 If the player survives unharmed, they have their action points restored.
 Injuries and poisons can reduce the number of action points available both in a single term and semi-permanently until combat ends and the player can be treated.
 Combat and completion of jobs or quests reward the player with experience points with which they can level up their characters and apply beneficial perks to become more suited to the dangerous post-apocalyptic world.
 General gameplay consists of traveling and interacting with local inhabitants and organizations to complete goals and aid or inhibit the NPCs.
 The player's actions dictate what future story or gameplay opportunities are available.
 Mature themes such as alcohol consumption, drug usage and sex are present.

 Organized crime, prostitution and slavery are major elements of the setting.
 Character creation is based on the SPECIAL role-playing system.